Skip to main content

 Turn Rigid Thinking into a Growth Mindset

-By Mindset
+By Barbara Rubel Mindset No Comments

 Whether you like it or not, a rigid mindset can prevent you from turning obstacles into opportunities.
 Do you think in all or nothing thinking–in extremes?
 Perhaps you use words like, “always,” “never” or “impossible.”
 Likewise, people with a growth mindset are able to replace negative thoughts with positive ones and are tolerant of their mistakes.
 As one who has a growth mindset, I realize that although self-criticism can work…